kayceecodes/bb/README.md

     Why does returning a response

 # Plan out Shopping Cart & Shopify Cart
+    Add To Cart in Product's Page
+    X Add a variant-id to addToCart()
+    - Check if variantid is in redux

     From the Shopping Cart Page
     - Update quantity Subtract/Add
     - Remove Item all together